-Such a platform as a service allows you to quickly develop applications based on deep learning for the needs of the company: computer vision systems for recognizing faces, license plates and other objects, audio analytics systems.
-For example, you have a large database of employee photographs, and you want to set up barrier-free entry at the facility - letting employees pass through the turnstiles, recognizing their faces.
-To do this, you develop your own application, and then "teach" the neural network to recognize employees using PaaS, where facial recognition tools are already installed.
+Such a platform as a service allows you to quickly develop applications based on deep learning for the company's needs: computer vision systems for recognizing faces, license plates, and audio analytics systems.
+For example, you have a large database of employee photographs, and you want to set up barrier-free entry at the facility - letting employees pass through the turnstiles and recognize their faces.
+To do this, you develop your own application and then "teach" the neural network to recognize employees using PaaS, where facial recognition tools are already installed.

 PaaS services save time configuring the infrastructure your company needs.
-You can connect the required set of services, the main thing is to make sure that the cloud provider has the solutions you need now and in the future.
+You can connect the required set of services, the main thing is to ensure that the cloud provider has the solutions you need now and in the future.

 PaaS lets developers concentrate on the task at hand – creating unique and custom apps and testing and deploying them – without being bogged down with peripheral matters like security patches and updates.
-It is designed around the technology of virtualization and built to be easy and simple to use even to those without background on systems administration.
+It is designed around virtualization technology and built to be easy and simple to use, even for those without a background in systems administration.
 PaaS is also quite scalable, allowing you to pick from different tiers of components and resources you need to match the scope of your project.
 All these make PaaS a time and cost-saving cloud computing solution.